OADA/oada-ref-auth-js/README.md

 at https://client.oada-dev.com.

 The minimal examples from [@OADA/oada-id-client-js][oada-id-client-js] project can also be easily be modified to interact with this server.

+## OADA Authorization and Authentication Specs

+See specifications of OADA's Authentication and Authorization can be found [here][auth-and-auth-sepcs].

 ## Installation Instructions